Your shopping basket

 Demeter

-• No minimum organic or Demeter ingredients required for certification
+• No minimum requirement for organic or Demeter ingredients to be certified

-• No strict criteria on the composition and recyclability of packaging: simply an incentive to limit it
+• No strict criteria on packaging composition and recyclability: simply an incentive to limit them

-• Packaging: all elements must be separable, packaging minimized, chlorine and PVC banned.
+• Packaging: all elements must be separable, packaging must be minimized, and chlorine and PVC are prohibited.

-• Limits concerning biodegradability, toxicity and bioaccumulation of ingredients
+• Limits concerning the biodegradability, toxicity, and bioaccumulation of ingredients

 • No minimum percentage of organic or natural ingredients

-• No maximum percentage of authorized synthetic ingredients
+• No maximum on the percentage of synthetic ingredients allowed

 Vegetarian Society

-• No ingredients of animal origin except free-range eggs
+• No animal-derived ingredients except eggs from free-range hens

-• No details on the naturalness of ingredients, preservation of biodiversity, packaging or environmental protection.
+• No details on the naturalness of ingredients, biodiversity preservation, packaging, or environmental protection.

 • Authorized palm oil derivatives